AgainPsychoX/picOOscilloscope/README.md

 + [Wire it up properly](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf#page=70).
 + Only single line is required to be added to `platformio.ini` file: `debug_tool = cmsis-dap`; but you might want to [see other options in docs](https://docs.platformio.org/en/latest/projectconf/sections/env/options/debug/index.html).
 + From now on you can add breakpoints and just go Run and Debug > PIO Debug and play around!
 + To debug tests, you add extra line to `platformio.ini`, like `debug_test = embedded/interactive/ui/app/test_VoltageGraph`.
-Note to self: make sure to delete/comment it before commiting to Git, or if you want to go back to main application code.
+Note to self: make sure to delete/comment it before committing to Git, or if you want to go back to main application code.
 + In my case, I was able to skip connecting the two cables for UART0 since I use USB serial port (default with Arduino-Pico).
-Of course, it requires both debuggger Pico and target Pico be connected to USB, and you might need to specify which port is which.
+Of course, it requires both debugger Pico and target Pico be connected to USB, and you might need to specify which port is which.
 If you get `Error erasing flash with vFlashErase packet` error, disconnect both boards, connect debugger first, then target, and start the debugging again.
 The USB behaviour while generally working might be acting up if you place breakpoints along the way.
 + See [more PlatformIO docs about debugging](https://docs.platformio.org/en/latest/plus/debugging.html).

 ### ADC